 CD-ROMs, DVDs, and diskettes are available for use in the law library or can be checked out as appropriate.
 A stand-alone workstation designated for CD-ROMs and diskettes is available for public use in the library.
 The materials that are on Reserve can be obtained at the Circulation Desk.
 Assistance in using these products is available from the Circulation Desk staff, or the Reference Librarians.

 Federal Documents available on the Internet can be accessed by URL-links provided in the OPAC (Online Public Access Catalog) records.
 Quick links to selected documents and agencies are also are also available on the Depository Web Links page.
 The U.S. Government Printing Office maintains FDsys, the Federal Digital System website, which provides free access to the publications of all three branches of the Federal Government.
-The Library of Congress offers links to federal legislative material on the Thomas web page.
+The Library of Congress offers links to federal legislative material at Congress.gov.

 The depository collection is being processed to show the library's holdings in the Online Public Access Catalog.
 This extensive, ongoing project began in 1998 with currently received serial titles being entered into the database.
 The year 2000 saw the addition of new monograph acquisitions being cataloged.
 The project has been expanded to include cataloging the existing collection.